 Orange Harvest does the name justice!
 The colors practically scream fall!
 It blooms spring, early summer and fall.
 This one can take sun or part sun and is drought tolerant.

 Aren’t mine lovely?
 They formed big clumps this year.
-See more photos of them here.
+See more photos of these irises here.

 For more gardening pictures please Visit my Facebook page.